-Results 1–10 of 70 for "Curriculum"X related to "A new voice for psychology in Congress" Refine Your Search Refine Your Search TopicEducation (26)Learning & memory (7)Children (4)Race (3)HIV & AIDS (2) 5 more... [+] Personality (2)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Bare, John K. (1)Bowleg, Lisa (1)Brabeck, Mary (1) 14 more... [+] Carey, Michael P. (1)Duda, John J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Jeffrey, Jill (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Lucariello, Joan (1)Mausner, Bernard (1)McCombs, Barbara (1)McEntarffer, Rob (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 70 Previous 1 2 3 ...
+Results 1–10 of 70 for "Curriculum"X related to "A new voice for psychology in Congress" Refine Your Search Refine Your Search TopicEducation (58)HIV & AIDS (7)Learning & memory (5)Personality (5)Children (4) 10 more... [+] Testing issues (4)Race (3)Schizophrenia (2)Sleep (2)Death & dying (1)Depression (1)Emotional health (1)Law & psychology (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (3)Dwyer, Carol (2)Nogare, Mario A. (2)Puente, Antonio E. (2)Arnold, J. David (1) 22 more... [+] Bowleg, Lisa (1)Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Fujitsubo, Lani C. (1)Greider, Jack J. (1)Jeffrey, Jill (1)Kain, Craig (1)Kerber, Kenneth W. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)McEntarffer, Rob (1)O'Leary, Ann (1)Renner, Michael J. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Hide details Results 1–10 of 70 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
 This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 2.Teaching Tip Sheet: Attitudes and Behavior ChangeThere are several teaching strategies that psychologists who teach the study of attitudes can use to update and enhance their courses to reflect what social scientists have learned from HIV/AIDS-related research.Curriculum 3.Discussion/Essay QuestionsPrompts for students to discuss usefulness of hypnosis, factors present in a teenage addiction and explanations for dreams.Curriculum 4.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 4.Discussion/Essay Questions for SensationStudents will discuss visual fields, the light from a camera's flash and how sensory information reaches the brain.Curriculum 5.Critical Thinking ExercisesCreate an "antiadvertising" message about a drug and discuss whether consciousness can be studied.Curriculum 6.States of Consciousness: A Four-Day Unit PlanA lesson covering meditation, hypnosis, sleep and dreaming.Curriculum Previous 1 2 3 ...
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 5.Procedural TimelineA timeline for a lesson plan on the history and theoretical underpinnings of psychology.Curriculum 6.APA Classroom Management ModulesCPSE developed two module videos detailing instructional strategies for PK-12 teachers.
+The first video covers recommendations for general classroom management.
+The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 7.TOPSS — Unit Lesson PlansUnit lesson plans for high school psychology teachers for day units that include a procedural timeline, a content outline, suggested resources and activities, and references.
+Some of the content is password protected and reserved for TOPSS members only.Curriculum 8.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 9.Critical Thinking ExercisesCreate an "antiadvertising" message about a drug and discuss whether consciousness can be studied.Curriculum 10.States of Consciousness: A Four-Day Unit PlanA lesson covering meditation, hypnosis, sleep and dreaming.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 70 for "Curriculum"X related to "A new voice for psychology in Congress"